-Randy Todd is Professor and Chair of the Department of Classics at Samford University and teaches Greek at Beeson Divinity School.
+In addition to his leadership of the Department of Classics and Philosophy, Randy Todd teaches Greek at Beeson Divinity School.
 He is a Phi Beta Kappa graduate of Furman University with majors in Greek and Religion, and earned his MA and PhD in Classical Studies from Vanderbilt University in a program that included study and residency at the American School for Classical Studies in Athens, Greece.

 Prior to coming to Samford, Todd taught at Baylor University, where he chaired the Department of Classics and directed the Baylor Interdisciplinary Core.
 He has lectured and taught in more than a dozen countries, including travel programs with students to Italy, Greece, England, France, Turkey, Syria, Jordan, and